DataDog/documentation/content/en/opentelemetry/otlp_endpoint.md

 1. [Configure the OTLP HTTP Protobuf exporter](#configure-the-exporter).
    - Set the Datadog OTLP intake endpoint.
    - Configure the required HTTP headers.
-1. (Optional) [Set `dd-otel-span-mapping` HTTP header](#optional-map-or-filter-span-names) to map or filter spans.
+1. (Optional) [Set the `dd-otel-span-mapping` HTTP header](#optional-map-or-filter-span-names) to map or filter spans.

 ### Configure the exporter

 To send OTLP data to the Datadog OTLP intake endpoint, you need to use the OTLP HTTP Protobuf exporter.
+The process differs depending on whether you are using automatic or manual instrumentation for OpenTelemetry.

 #### Automatic instrumentation